-- (1) Required parking spaces can be provided on the site, other than within the required front yard. - (2) There is no change in the exterior character of the dwelling. - (3) Adequate buffering and transition can be provided to surrounding lower density development; and, - (4) There is no change in the character of existing development, using the criteria outlined above to determine the effect of the proposal. - If the proposed development will result in a change in the character, an Official Plan amendment will be required, with a study being required and a public hearing being held to determine if the Official Plan amendment should be undertaken.
+(1) Required parking spaces can be provided on the site, other than within the required front yard.

+(2) There is no change in the exterior character of the dwelling.

+(3) Adequate buffering and transition can be provided to surrounding lower density development; and, amendment will be required, with a study being required and a public hearing being held to determine if the Official Plan amendment should be undertaken.